The Satoshi Overhang: Why the Bear Case is Bounded

 \subsection{4.
 Track 2: The observable Satoshi profile}

 }

-This section analyzes the disposition problem for a holder whose identity is unknown but whose profile is partially identifiable from sixteen years of revealed preference.
-We remain agnostic as to whether the holder is Adam Back (discussed in Section 1 as the leading candidate in recent reporting), another early cypherpunk whose identity has not become the object of media attention, or a figure no outside observer has yet identified.
-The profile argument does not require us to name the holder.
-Unlike Track 1, which delivered a quantitative bound, Track 2 delivers a qualitative mapping of the decision space: the set of preference sets consistent with the record, and the terminal states each would rationalize.
-We do not identify a single modal disposition.
+This section studies a holder whose identity is unknown but whose profile is partly readable from sixteen years of behavior.
+We stay agnostic about whether the holder is Adam Back, another early cypherpunk who has not drawn media attention, or someone no outsider has identified.
+Unlike Track 1, which gave a number, Track 2 maps the range of possibilities: the motivations consistent with the record, and the outcome each would justify.
+We do not pick a single most-likely outcome.

 \hypertarget{revealed-preference-what-sixteen-years-rule-in-and-rule-out}{